linda9512/Predicting-Battery-Remaining-Useful-Life-RUL-/README.md

 3️⃣ Predict_RUL_results.csv → The same as Predict_RUL.csv, but with an added Predicted RUL column from your model.
 Battery RUL Code.py-> Python Code

+# Instructions for data preparation
+Step 1: Download Main_Data.csv from this GitHub
+1. Open the GitHub repository containing Main_Data.csv.
+2. Save it in a convenient location (e.g., Documents or Downloads).

+Step 2: Preprocess the data using Jupyter Notebook
+1. Launch Jupyter Notebook on your laptop.
+2. Check for missing values in each column and remove any rows containing missing data.
+Then, identify and eliminate any duplicate rows in the dataset.
+(Drops all rows with missing values) df_cleaned = df.dropna()

+(Remove duplicate rows)
+df_cleaned = df_cleaned.drop_duplicates()

+Step 3: Save the Cleaned Data
+1.Save the cleaned dataset as  Main_Data.csv on your laptop.

+# Python packages required to run the code
+•	System and File Handling
+o	os → For interacting with the operating system (file handling, paths)
+•	Data Processing and Computation o	pandas → For handling structured data (DataFrames, CSV files) o	numpy → For numerical computations (arrays, mathematical operations)
+•	Machine Learning and Model Handling o	joblib → For saving and loading machine learning models efficiently o	scikit-learn → For machine learning tasks, including:
+	train_test_split, GridSearchCV → For data splitting and hyperparameter tuning 	mean_squared_error, mean_absolute_error, r2_score → For model evaluation
+	LinearRegression → For linear regression models
+	RandomForestRegressor, GradientBoostingRegressor, ExtraTreesRegressor → For tree-based regression models 	MLPRegressor → For neural network-based regression
+	SVR → For Support Vector Regression
+	StandardScaler → For feature scaling
+•	Data Visualization
+o	matplotlib → For creating basic plots and graphs o	seaborn → For advanced statistical visualizations